TGURUTEJA/frountend_mentor_Summer_card/README.md

 ### What I learned

-As tis is my first frountend desine,It felt little nerves, But I tryed my best to get closer to solution.
+As it's is my first frountend desine,It felt little nerves, But I tryed my best to get closer to solution.
 I improved my understanding ability how HTML and CSS work in real time.